FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     You can use ++ctrl+"`"++ to open a new terminal in Visual Studio Code.

     For more advanced users, it's recommended to use a virtual environment or a package manager like [Poetry](https://python-poetry.org/).
+    A virtual environment is a tool that helps manage dependencies for different projects.
+This means that you can have different versions of the same package installed for different projects.
+This is useful when you are working on multiple projects that use different versions of the same package.
+It does this by creating isolated environments for each project.

     === "Virtual Environment"